kimlonGithub/Quick-Ticket/README.md

 - **Intuitive Interface**: A clean and responsive UI built with Tailwind CSS for a seamless user experience across all devices.
 - **Real-time Notifications**: Instant feedback on actions like ticket creation and login, powered by `sonner`.
 - **Protected Routes**: Secure pages and API endpoints, ensuring that only authenticated users can access sensitive data.
+- **Internationalization (i18n)**: Multi-language support with locale-based routing and translations for English, Chinese, Khmer, Japanese, Korean, and Thai.
+- **Language Switcher Dropdown**: Instantly switch between supported languages with a modern, styled dropdown.
+- **Smart Locale Routing**: Direct links and middleware ensure users always land on the correct localized version of every page.

 ## Tech Stack